Skip to main content

 4. 4.
 Working parents

-15 hours a week of free childcare will be available to a 2-year-old child when their family receives certain benefits or the child has additional needs.
+A 2 year old may be entitled to 15 hours a week of free childcare if their family receives certain benefits or the child has additional needs.

 Families in receipt of benefits

-A 2-year-old child will be entitled to 15 hours free childcare when their parent is claiming one of the following benefits:
+A 2 year old is entitled to 15 hours of free childcare if their parent receives one of the following benefits:

 • Income Support